12. What is eCommerce?

 How much does an e-commerce website cost?

-Just like websites e-commerce or transactions sites can be built at variable costs.
-These costs will depend on the features required in the site.
-We offer simple be-commerce websites from Rs.10500 onwards.
-If you require a solution contact us.
+Just like websites, e-commerce or transaction websites can be built at variable costs.
+These costs will depend on the features required in the website.
+We offer simple e-commerce websites from Rs.10500 onwards.
+If you require a solution, contact us.

-A typical ecommerce website need to have appropriate sections for product display and information, a shopping cart to buy multiple products and a smooth payment mechanism.
-In some case you may wish to have a product comparison tool as well.
+A typical e-commerce website needs to have appropriate sections for product display and information, a shopping cart to buy multiple products and a smooth payment mechanism.
+In some cases, you may wish to have a product comparison tool as well.

 What kind of products and services sell online?
 How should I start selling online?